datahub-project/datahub/docs/rfc/active/access-control/access-control.md

 We propose the introduction of the following concepts into the DataHub platform.

 2. **Actor**: A user or system actor recognized by DataHub.
-Defined by a unique **principal** name.
-Can be associated with **Roles**.
+Defined by a unique **principal** name & an optional set of *group* names.
+In practice, an authenticated actor will be identified via a CorpUser urn. (`urn:li:corpuser:johndoe`)
-    1. **Principal**:  A unique identifier associated with an actor.
-This is effectively a username.
+    1. **Principal**:  A unique username associated with an actor.
+(Captured via a CorpUser urn)
-    2. **Group**: A group that a user may belong to.
-Can be associated with **Roles**.
+    2. **Groups**: A set of groups that a user belongs to.
+(Captured via CorpGroup urns)
 3. **Resource**: Any resource that can be access controlled on the DataHub platform.
-Examples include Entities, Relationships, Roles, etc.
+Examples include Entities, Relationships, Roles, etc. Resources can include
-4. **Policy**: A fine-grained access control rule comprised of a resource type, a resource reference, and an action (specific to a resource type, eg. Read, Read / write)
+   - Type: the unique type of the resource on DataHub's platform.
-    - Action (CREATE, READ, UPDATE, DELETE)
+4. **Policy**: A fine-grained access control rule comprised of target actors, resource type, a resource reference, and an action (specific to a resource type, eg. Read, Read / write)
-    - Match Criteria (resource type, reference filter)
+    - Actors: Who the policy applies to (users + groups)
-5. **Role**: A named group of privileges.
-Eg. Admin, User
+    - Action: CREATE, READ, UPDATE, DELETE
-6. **Role Mapping**: A mapping from a resolved Actor to one or more role(s), which dictate what they can do on the platform.
+    - Match Criteria: resource type, reference filter

 ### Components